github/developer.github.com/content/v3/users/keys.md

 Removes a public key.
 Requires that you are authenticated via Basic Auth or via OAuth with at least `admin:public_key` [scope](/v3/oauth/#scopes).

+{{#warning}}

+If your GitHub Enterprise appliance has [LDAP Sync enabled](/enterprise/admin/guides/user-management/using-ldap), this API will return a `403` response.
+Users managed by an external account cannot delete a new SSH key via the API.

+{{/warning}}
     DELETE /user/keys/:id

 ### Response